Gagniuc/World-smallest-js-chart-v2.0/README.md

 # World smallest chart 2.0 in native JS

 <kbd>Version 2.0</kbd> of this compact chart takes into account both positive and negative values.
 Previously in [chart version 1.0](https://github.com/Gagniuc/World-smallest-js-chart-v1.0), only values from zero to <i>n</i> have been considered, where <i>n</i> was a positive value.
 Thus, chart 2.0 takes into account a lower bound as well as an upper bound.
 The lower bound represents the lowest value whereas the upper bound represents the highest value over the number sequence.
+For more detailed information, note that these native Charts in Javascript, were published in the supplementary materials of the book entitled <i>Algorithms in Bioinformatics: Theory and Implementation</i>.

 The screenshot below shows the output of chart 2.0.
 This output contains three different signals, each with a different color (red, black, blue):